Lowie-s-Leetcode-Community/LCHelper/README.md

 # LCHelper

-Repo for LCHelper bot - A Discord bot built for Lowie's LeetCode Community (LLC) and all other stuff.
+Repo for LLC Assistant bot - A Discord bot built for Lowie's LeetCode Community (LLC) and all other stuff.

-The database currently in use is `MongoDB`, and the library wrapper for the bot is `discord.py 2.0+`.
+The database currently in use is `PostgreSQL`, and the library wrapper for the bot is `discord.py 2.0+`.

 ## Features